metacpan/metacpan-cpan-extracted/distros/P/PDL-Stats/README.md

 - PDL

   Perl Data Language.
 Preferably installed with a Fortran compiler.
 A few methods (logistic regression and all plotting methods) will only work with a Fortran compiler and some methods (ordinary least squares regression and pca) work much faster with a Fortran compiler.

-  The recommended PDL version is 2.4.8.
-PDL-2.4.7 introduced a bug in lu_decomp() which caused a few functions in PDL::Stats::GLM to fail.
-Otherwise the minimum compatible PDL version is 2.4.4.
+  The required PDL version is 2.057.

 - GSL (Optional)

   GNU Scientific Library.
 This is required by PDL::Stats::Distr and PDL::GSL::CDF, the latter of which provides p-values for PDL::Stats::GLM.
 GSL is otherwise NOT required for the core PDL::Stats modules to work, ie Basic, Kmeans, and GLM.

 - PGPLOT (Optional)

   PDL-Stats currently uses PGPLOT for plotting.
 There are three pgplot/PGPLOT modules, which cause much confusion upon installation.
 First there is the pgplot Fortran library.
 Then there is the perl PGPLOT module, which is the perl interface to pgplot.
 Finally there is PDL::Graphics::PGPLOT, which depends on pgplot and PGPLOT, that PDL-Stats uses for plotting.

 ## INSTALLATION

-### *nix
+### \*nix

-For standard perl module installation in *nix environment form source, to install all included modules, extract the files from the archive by entering this at a shell,
+For standard perl module installation in \*nix environment form source, to install all included modules, extract the files from the archive by entering this at a shell,

     tar xvf PDL-Stats-xxx.tar.gz